Kata12344/Sem2_tech_getting-started/README.md

 - Using container networking to support multi-container applications
 - Using Docker Compose to simplify the definition and sharing of applications
 - Using image layer caching to speed up builds and reduce push/pull size
-- Using multi-stage builds to separate build-time and runtime dependencies
+- Using multi-stage builds to separate build-time and runtime dependencie

 ## Getting Started